whisperengine-ai/psa-ai-frameworks/README.md

 **Purpose**: This folder contains educational materials to help the general public understand how AI language models can create elaborate, internally-consistent frameworks that *appear* scientifically rigorous but lack external validation.

-**Target Audience**: Anyone using AI tools for decision-making, personal development, or research
+**Target Audience**: Anyone using AI tools for theory development, research, decision-making, or intellectual exploration

 **Last Updated**: November 13, 2025